lilyzhng/lilyzhng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 nested_list: true
 ---
-Greeting! 😝
+Greetings!

-I am a Computer Science student at the University of Waterloo, supervised by [Prof.Bang Liu](https://mila.quebec/en/person/bang-liu/).
+I am Huan Zhang, a Mater student at the [Mila - Quebec AI Institute](https://mila.quebec/en).
+Currently, I’m working with [Prof.Bang Liu](https://mila.quebec/en/person/bang-liu/) in the domain of Nature Language Processing.
+Perviously, I obtained Bachelor degree from [University fo Waterloo - Cheriton school of Computer Science](https://cs.uwaterloo.ca/).

-My research interests include
+My research interests include:
-- Machine Learning (ML)
+- NLP4Sci
-- Natural Language Processing (NLP)
+- Human-Centered NLP
-- Explainable AI (XAI)
+- Explainable AI

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->